42-AI/bootcamp_python/day03/day03.md

 ## Helper

-For this day you will use the image provided at the root in the resources folder.
+For this day you will use the image provided in the `resources` folder

 Ensure that you have the right Python version.